 It was pretty challenging when we first started out around 2011 because films weren’t exactly appreciated among young people.
 We were always subjected to comparisons with Hollywood, which didn’t make any sense.
 But this changed when more production companies sprouted up in Brunei and were capable of competing with imported movies.
 The local film industry is improving, but slowly.

 Who are the Brunei filmmakers we should look out for to better understand Bruneian films and the culture surrounding them?

 Hanifi Juffri, Adam Groves, Siti Kamaluddin, Harliff Hj Mohammad.

 These are some of the filmmakers who have changed the Bruneian film industry.

 Lastly, tell us what inspired Masa and what you’d like your audience to take away from this film.

 Masa is inspired by the superhero genre and my interpretation of it.
-At the time, I’ve always wished that I have superpowers, but also considered how those abilities would benefit me in life, or likely make me suffer.
+At the time, I wished that I had superpowers, but I also considered how those abilities would benefit me in life, or likely make me suffer.